Childbirth: Augmentation

 Oxytocin facilitates labour and will follow a positive feedback loop.

 Augmentation is the process of stimulating the uterus to increase the intensity and duration of contractions after labour has begun.
-Several methods of augmentation are commonly been used to treat slow progress of labour (dystocia) when uterine contractions are assessed to be too weak.
+Several methods of augmentation are commonly used to treat the slow progress of labour (dystocia) when uterine contractions are assessed to be too weak.
 Oxytocin is the most common method used to increase the rate of vaginal delivery.
 The World Health Organization recommends its use either alone or with amniotomy (rupture of the amniotic membrane) but advises that it must be used only after it has been correctly confirmed that labour is not proceeding properly if harm is to be avoided.
-The WHO does not recommend the use of antispasmodic agents for prevention of delay in labour.
+The WHO does not recommend the use of antispasmodic agents for the prevention of delay in labour.

 Episiotomy

-For years an episiotomy was thought to help prevent more extensive vaginal tears and heal better than a natural tear.
+For years, an episiotomy was thought to help prevent more extensive vaginal tears and heal better than a natural tear.
 Perineal tears can occur at the vaginal opening as the baby's head passes through, especially if the baby descends quickly.
 Tears can involve the perineal skin or extend to the muscles and the anal sphincter and anus.
 Once common, they are now recognised as generally not needed.
 When needed, the midwife or obstetrician makes a surgical cut in the perineum to prevent severe tears that can be difficult to repair.
-Conducting episiotomy when necessary (restrictive episiotomy) appears to give a number of benefits compared to using routine episiotomy.
-Women experience less severe perineal trauma, less posterior perineal trauma, less suturing and fewer healing complications at seven days.
-Furthermore it does not cause a higher occurrence of pain, urinary incontinence, painful sex or severe vaginal/perineal trauma after birth.
+Conducting episiotomy when necessary (restrictive episiotomy) appears to give several benefits compared to using routine episiotomy.
+Women experience less severe perineal trauma, less posterior perineal trauma, less suturing, and fewer healing complications at seven days.
+Furthermore, it does not cause a higher occurrence of pain, urinary incontinence, painful sex, or severe vaginal/perineal trauma after birth.